- Executive Insights

 One of the key advantages highlighted was that whilst AI is increasingly automating customer interaction, it is also providing a more personalised experience.

 Chatbots for example are increasingly used by banks to handle routine enquiries and represent a more personalised experience than visiting the modern day substitute for branch banking, a website or app, where customers interact with layers of screens and drop-down menus instead of a person.

+12 ways mobile money can go further, Mobile ads in Mexico and on Spotify, the Apple Watch Verdict, end of the road for Secret, Google's mobile friendly algorithm and more...
 Each week the MEF team curates mobile stories from around the world.
 Essential news you may have missed, the latest market insight & data nuggets, the Global Mobile News Round-up offers an instant international mobile content and commerce snapshot.
-Global News Stories More than half of UK consumers have used digital wallets to pay for online goods The Drum More than half of UK consumers (54 per cent) often or...Read More
+Global News Stories...Read More

+Google launches Project Fi mobile phone network and ‘Mobilegeddon’ search tweak, Alibaba wants its merchants to just use smartphones, Facebook continues to make its money from mobile... and more...
 Each week the MEF team curates mobile stories from around the world.
 Essential news you may have missed, the latest market insight & data nuggets, the Global Mobile News Round-up offers an instant international mobile content and commerce snapshot.
-Global News Stories Pebble and PayPal Join Forces for Wearable Payments Mobile Marketing Magazine PayPal have released an app for Pebble smartwatches enabling users to check-in to pay at any retailer,...Read More
+Global News...Read More

 Last week UK Bank, Halifax, released an interesting report.
 The headline statistic is that cash makes up just £18.33 of every £100 spent (18%), with digital transactions soaring over the last few years.
 Smartphone usage has powered the change, and mobile transactions are expected to grow from £9.7bn this year to £53.6bn by 2024.
 With the launch of Apple Pay and Samsung Pay, plus giant steps forward in direct operator billing...Read More